Luhansk Oblast

-Important cities within the oblast include Alchevsk, Antratsyt, Brianka, Kirovsk, Krasnyi Luch, Krasnodon, Lysychansk, Luhansk, Pervomaisk, Rovenky, Rubizhne, Sverdlovsk, Sievierodonetsk, and Kadiivka.
+Important cities in Luhansk Oblast include Alchevsk, Antratsyt, Brianka, Kadiivka, Kirovsk, Krasnodon, Khrustalnyi, Luhansk, Lysychansk, Pervomaisk, Rovenky, Rubizhne, Sievierodonetsk and Sverdlovsk.
+All of the oblast is in the Donbas region.

-In 2014, parts of the oblast, including Luhansk, came under the control of Russian-backed separatists who declared the Luhansk People's Republic, leading to a war against government forces.
-Since the 2022 Russian invasion of Ukraine, the oblast has come almost entirely under Russian occupation and has been the site of heavy fighting; Russia later declared the annexation of the entirety of the oblast as well as three other regions, though the annexation remains internationally unrecognized.
-As of January 2023, Ukraine is in control of roughly 6-7% of the region and controls only a few settlements like Bilohorivka, Zolotarivka, Chervonopopivka, Makiivka and the outskirts of Kreminna in the western part of the region.
+In 2014, large parts of the oblast, including the capital Luhansk, came under the control of Russian-backed separatists who declared the Luhansk People's Republic, leading to a war against Ukrainian government forces.
+Since the 2022 Russian invasion of Ukraine, the oblast has come almost entirely under Russian occupation and has been the scene of heavy fighting, which continues in some places.
+In late September 2022, Russia declared the annexation of the entire oblast, along with three others, though the annexation remains internationally unrecognized.
+By July 2025, Russian forces had captured the last Ukrainian-held areas in Luhansk Oblast, bringing the entire region under their control, according to Russian-backed officials.

 Geography

-Luhansk Oblast is located in eastern Ukraine.
-The area of the oblast (26,700 km2), comprises about 4.42% of the total area of Ukraine.
+Luhansk Oblast is in far eastern Ukraine.
+Its north–south length is 250 km, and east–west width 190 km.
+It covers an area of 26,700 km2, 4.42% of the total area of Ukraine.